No. 4 - Senate Committees

 Joint standing committees are currently responsible for:

-Joint select committees investigate a variety of matters including school funding, and the National Broadband Network.
+Joint select committees investigate a variety of matters including the development of Northern Australia and the constitutional recognition of Indigenous Australians.

 Back to top